On consecutive sums in permutations: Average number of sums

+Much of the work done here will be reused in Section \ref{section:HM}, and hence some of the results are stat ed in a stronger form than immediately necessary.

-One of our main tools is an inequality due to Hoeffding.
-We will mostly use the slightly less well-known variant of it, pertaining to random variables chosen from a finite set without replacement, such as the $a_i$.
+One of our basic tools is the Hoeffding inequality.
+We will mostly use the slightly less well-known variant of it, pertaining to random variables sampled from a finite set without replacement.